ContainerSSH/containerssh.github.io/docs/advanced/audit/index.md

 The S3 storage sends the logs to an S3-compatible object storage for long term storage.
 This is the recommended way of storing audit logs because it is a server-independent storage device that supports permissions.

+The S3 storage stores the logs in a local directory and uploads them once an upload part is full (default: 5MB) or the connection closes.
+If the upload fails, ContainerSSH will retry the upload as soon as possible.
+If ContainerSSH is stopped and restarted it will attempt to upload the audit logs still in the local directory, but no guarantee is made that these logs will not be corrupt after a crash.

+!!! warning
+    The local directory should be stored on a persistent storage and must not be shared between ContainerSSH instances.

 The S3 storage can be configured as follows: